About Coin Harvey

 Legal Career & Family Practice

-He later partnered with his brother, Thomas A. Harvey, a magistrate judge in Harrison County, and ultimately built the Coin Harvey House, now listed on the National Register of Historic Places.
+He later partnered with his brother, Thomas A. Harvey, a magistrate judge in Harrison County, and ultimately built the Coin Harvey House, which is now proudly listed on the National Register of Historic Places.

 Legacy & Later Life